-Dr. Eoin O'Neill is a tenured Lecturer in Environmental Policy at UCD Planning and Environmental Policy and serves on the executive management team of the UCD Earth Institute.
+Dr. Eoin O'Neill is a tenured Lecturer in Environmental Policy at UCD Planning and Environmental Policy, serves on the executive management team of the UCD Earth Institute and is a member of UCD Geary Institute for Public Policy.
 He holds BA (Hons) and MRUP degrees, and a PhD in planning and economics.
 He is a chartered planner with the Royal Town Planning Institute (MRTPI).
 He also completed the mini-MBA program at Loyola University Chicago.
 Prior to being appointed at UCD he worked as a Technical Specialist in Flood Risk Management in the UK Environment Agency.

 Eoin is an active researcher and seeks to advance research findings to inform policy.
-His research interests concern the interface of human relations with the natural and built environments, under the broad themes of incentives and regulation of land-use externalities, and risk perception and behaviour.
-He is involved in a number of funded research projects across these areas and has published widely in such international journals as Risk Analysis, Natural Hazards, Regional Studies, and Urban Studies.
+His research interests concern the interface of human relations with the natural and built environments, under the broad themes of risk (perception and behaviour), and policy design (incentives and regulation of externalities).
+He is involved in a number of funded research projects across these areas and has published widely in such international journals as Risk Analysis, Environmental Pollution, Journal of Hydrology, Journal of the American Planning Association, and Urban Studies.

-Dr. Eoin O'Neill's research interests concern the interface of human relations with the natural and built environments, under the broad themes of incentives and regulation of land-use externalities, and risk perception and behaviour.
+Dr. Eoin O'Neill's research interests concern the interface of human relations with the natural and built environments, under the broad themes of risk (perception and behaviour), and policy design (incentives and regulation of externalities).
 He is currently involved in a number of research projects, including: assessing flood risk perceptions, preparedness and policy (FloodPAP Project); exploring perceptions and behaviours related to human health effects of flood-related waterborne disease outbreaks (FloodRisk2WellWater); and another project assessing the policy effectiveness of transferable development rights programmes in urban planning.
 He has recently commenced a project concerned with public policy and the bioeconomy as part of the SFI-funded Beacon research centre, in which he is a SFI-Funded Investigator.

 Eoin has particular knowledge of, and interest in, the following research areas: